Tears, prayer mark end to search for Florida condo survivors

 The painstaking search for survivors shifted to a recovery effort at midnight Wednesday after authorities said they had come to the agonizing conclusion that there was “no chance of life” in the rubble of the Champlain Towers South condo building in Surfside.

-“We have all asked God for a miracle, so the decision to transition from rescue to recovery is an extremely difficult one,” Miami-Dade Mayor Daniella Levine Cava said at a news conference.

-The death toll stood at 54 late Wednesday.
-Officials said 86 people were unaccounted for, although detectives were still working to verify that each of those listed as missing was actually in the building when it collapsed.
+The death toll stood at 60 Thursday morning, Miami Dade Mayor Daniella Levine Cava said Thursday.
+Officials said 80 people were unaccounted for, although detectives were still working to verify that each of those listed as missing was actually in the building when it collapsed.

 Rescuers had spent two weeks digging through the rubble, searching in vain for any sign of life, Levine Cava said.